 Lessons from the aviation industry

-Airport passport control kiosks are a great example of efficient processing.
 These kiosks minimise interaction, requiring only a passport scan and facial verification, speed up passenger flow and reduce wait times compared to traditional staffed counters.
+These kiosks often integrate access control systems to enhance security and streamline check-in.

 This process shows the importance of speed and minimal guest effort — key benchmarks for any check-in process.
 Passengers prefer these kiosks because they are faster and easier.

-The airport shift to online check-ins
+The airport shift to online check-ins and luggage check-in process

-Airlines have made check-in even more efficient by reducing physical interactions at airports.
+Many airlines no longer accept cash payments for in-flight services, emphasizing the shift to digital payment methods.
 Recognising the high cost of airport space and the inconvenience of long check-ins, airlines have moved most of the check-in process online.

 Before arriving at the airport, passengers can check in via mobile devices, choose extras for their journey, and receive a digital boarding pass.
 At the airport, they only need to scan the boarding pass at the gate.
 This approach saves time and helps airlines manage passenger flow more effectively with fewer staff during peak times.